cdapio/cdap/cdap-docs/admin-manual/source/installation/cdap-site.rst

    * - ``log.saver.event.bucket.interval.ms``
      - ``1000``
-     - Log events published in this interval (in milliseconds) will be put in one in-memory bucket and processed in a batch.
-Smaller values will increase the odds of log events going out-of-order.
+     - Log events published in this interval (in milliseconds) will be put in one in-memory bucket and processed in a batch; smaller values will increase the odds of log events going out-of-order
    * - ``log.saver.event.max.inmemory.buckets``
      - ``8``
      - Maximum number of event buckets in memory.